codingforeveryone/READMEs/contribution-workflow.md

 ```bash
 $ git push -u origin <name of the branch>
 ```
-This will create the branch on github and enable you to easily push further changes to that branch
+This will create the branch on github and enable you to easily push further changes to that branch.

+More details on creating and managing branches can be found [here](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).

 So how should you name your branch?
 Here's where the naming convention comes in.